 Other control methods include breathing techniques such as the Buteyko Method.
 Staying physically fit and not smoking can also minimise asthma symptoms and attacks.

-Be alert for signs of worsening asthma: night waking, breathlessness or difficulty speaking on exertion, loss of response to your reliever.
+Be alert for signs of worsening asthma: night waking, breathlessness or difficulty speaking on exertion, and loss of response to your reliever.

 Further support